Onewheel Lawsuit: Injuries, Deaths & Claims Against Future Motion (2026)

 What is a Onewheel and Why Are People Filing Lawsuits?

-The Onewheel is a single-wheel electric skateboard that uses gyroscopic sensors to help riders balance and accelerate.
+The Onewheel is part of a category of one-wheel electric skateboards that use gyroscopic sensors to help riders balance and accelerate.
 Riders lean forward to move and backward to slow down.
-It futuristic, exciting, and at one point, had a cult-like following.
+It is futuristic, exciting, and at one point, had a cult-like following.
 But it wasn’t long before users began reporting serious safety concerns.

 According to the Consumer Product Safety Commission (CPSC), at least four deaths have occurred because of the Onewheel, and there have been literally countless injuries.
 The true number of severe injuries the malfunction in the Onewheel has caused is anyone's guess.